GitauHarrison/how-to-add-email-support-in-a-flask-app/README.md

 ### Reference

-* If you are new to flask, start [here](https://gitauharrison-blog.herokuapp.com/personal-blog)
+* If you are new to flask, start [here](https://github.com/GitauHarrison/notes/blob/master/start_flask_server.md)
-* If you do not know how to use the `mkvirtualenv` command, learn more [here](https://gitauharrison-blog.herokuapp.com/virtualenvwrapper)
+* If you do not know how to use the `mkvirtualenv` command, learn more [here](https://github.com/GitauHarrison/notes/blob/master/virtualenvwrapper_setup.md)
-* If you want to see how I built this project, check [here](https://github.com/GitauHarrison/notes/blob/master/twilio_sendgrid.md)
+* If you want to you want to learn how to use SendGrid, check [here](https://github.com/GitauHarrison/notes/blob/master/twilio_sendgrid/00_overview.md)